Keller @ Large: What To Expect In Boston Mayoral Debate On WBZ-TV

-BOSTON (CBS) – For Boston mayoral finalists Michelle Wu and Anissa Essaibi George, the four weeks since they made the runoff have been a crush of nitty-gritty campaigning.
+BOSTON (CBS) – For Boston mayoral finalists Michelle Wu and Annissa Essaibi George, the four weeks since they made the runoff have been a crush of nitty-gritty campaigning.

 Money and endorsements are great – you’d rather have ’em then not have ’em.
-But for the tens of thousands of voters who either didn’t show up to vote in the preliminary or voted for someone besides Wu and Essaibi George, Wednesday night’s debate here in the WBZ studios should provide a moment of clarity.
+But for the tens of thousands of voters who either didn’t show up to vote in the preliminary or voted for someone besides Wu and Essaibi George, Wednesday night’s debate on WBZ-TV should provide a moment of clarity.

 We asked both candidates to preview what they have in mind for their first broadcast encounter.